Main Developer: Roozbeh Geraili Mikola, PhD, P.E.

 The objective of ADONIS is to eventually offer to engineers and teachers a service similar to that of integrated commercial packages.
 The development of ADONIS is ongoing.
 New element formulations, contact algorithms, and constitutive equations are being implemented and will become available in future versions.
 Continued emphasis will be placed on support and dissemination of ADONIS in the form of documentation of the software and its example problems, online manuals, and on online forum.
 I hope that this free finite element framework using modern software design principles will not only provide a new and useful tool for computational geomechanics, but also set a new standard for computational simulation software in this field.

-ADONIS is a free and partially open source software lisenced under LGPLv3.
+ADONIS is a free software lisenced under LGPLv3.
 Therefore you may freely use ADONIS for academic, educational and even commercial purposes.
 However, the LGPL license includes a viral effect i.e. all derived work, if distributed, must be distributed under the same license.
 The ADONIS source code also contains 3rd party libraries and various resources which are distributed under their respective licenses.
 3rd party libraries and plug-ins are distributed under their respective licenses:

 triangle: free and open source library, Please note that although triangle is freely available, it is copyrighted by the author and may not be sold or included in commercial products without a license.
 See https://www.cs.cmu.edu/~quake/triangle.html.